Updated on April 29, 2016 by CRHE

 For Immediate Release: Lax Homeschool Laws Implicated in Boy’s Disappearance Canton, Ma., 4/21/16—Ten years ago, nine-year-old Colt Clark was reported missing by his aunt and uncle, who alleged that he had run away.
 After a decade of unanswered questions,… Read More

-Category: Press Release Tags: child abuse, Oklahoma
+Category: Oklahoma, Press Release, Voices for Reform Tags: child abuse, Oklahoma

 Why We Have to Talk About Homeschooling and Child Abuse

-Updated on May 19, 2020 by Rachel Coleman
+Updated on October 26, 2023 by Rachel Coleman

 In early March, HSLDA’s Scott Woodruff accused the media of “hurting the cause of child abuse reduction” by drawing attention to cases where parents have used homeschooling to hide abuse.
 In his piece, Woodruff writes that “experts in the… Read More

-Category: Blog Tags: advocacy, child abuse
+Category: Blog, Voices for Reform Tags: advocacy, child abuse

 Adult Basic Education for the Educationally Neglected Homeschool Graduate

-Updated on December 21, 2016 by Kieryn Darkwater
+Updated on October 26, 2023 by Kieryn Darkwater

 By Kierstyn Darkwater I have always wanted to go to college.
 I’ve always been a motivated learner, and the pseudo-classroom environments I occasionally had with other homeschoolers and parents armed with teacher’s guides were places I really enjoyed being… Read More

-Category: Blog Tags: college
+Category: Blog, Resources, Voices for Reform Tags: college